adobe/spectrum-web-components/packages/top-nav/README.md

 ## Description

-`<sp-top-nav>` deliveres site navigation particularly prepared for use when that navigation will change the majority of the pages content and/or the pages URL when activated.
+`<sp-top-nav>` delivers site navigation, particularly for when that navigation will change the majority of the page's content and/or the page's URL when selected.
 All primary elements of an `<sp-top-nav>` should be directly accessible in the tab order.

 ### Installation